 a.
-Execution of the Contract: The contract for the proposed facility will be executed once the charter is approved, and necessary funding has been secured.
-This demonstrates a commitment to moving forward with the chosen facility option once the charter approval process is complete.
+Execution of the Contract: The contract for the proposed

+facility will be executed once the charter is approved, and necessary funding has been secured.
+This demonstrates a commitment to a letter of support from the current owner of the proposed property.

-- b.
+- moving forward with the chosen facility option once the charter approval process is complete. - b.
 Conditional Approval: We foresee the possibility that our charter petition may receive conditional approval (similar to INCA), with the requirement of securing the proposed facilities and grants.

 This would constitute a proactive approach to address the potential risk to taxpayer dollars. - c.
 Letter of Support: The petition includes (see Appendix Series B)